Amarok24/template-bootstrap-sass/README.md

 Demo: https://amarok24.github.io/template-bootstrap-sass/

+The HTML page is fully accessible via keyboard.
+Use "ESC" for opening the navigation, "TAB" for switching between sections, "ENTER" for action.

 ## How to set up locally
 Click the "Use this template" button on the GitHub page to create your own copy directly in GitHub.